MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage-capacity.md

 Operators can also monitor the alerts and quotas:

-1. Operators can click Alerts to see details.
+1. Select **Alerts** to view the alert history.

    [![iot hub dashboard - alerts](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-alerts.png)](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-alerts.png#lightbox)

-2. Operators can also click Quotas to see the list of quotas.
+2. Select **Quotas** to see the list of quotas in effect.

    > [!NOTE]
-   > The **Create** feature is disabled for preview, and a default quota is provided which is unlimited. **Create** will be enabled for GA.
+   > The **Create** feature is disabled for preview, and a single default quota is provided which is unlimited. **Create** will be enabled for GA.

    [![iot hub dashboard - quotas](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-quotas.png)](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-quotas.png#lightbox)

 ## Next steps

+For additional IoT Hub management features, see [How to manage IoT Hub on Azure Stack Hub](iot-hub-rp-manage.md).